karimbeyrouti/SVGTypeScriptAPI/README.md

 ========
 **Example:** http://kurst.co.uk/samples/svg/

-This is a simple and basic API for creating SVG graphics using TypeScript ( or JavaScript ) .
+This is a simple API for creating SVG graphics using TypeScript ( or JavaScript ) .

 Code example: